Uberspace/lab/source/guide_prometheus.rst

   * ``--web.listen-address``: The IP address and port Prometheus listens on.
   * ``--config.file``: The full path to the Prometheus_ configuration file.
   * ``--storage.tsdb.path``: The path where Prometheus stores the timeseries database.
-  * ``--storage.tsdb.retention``: The amount of time to keep the datapoints of the timeseries database (in this guide it's set to 15 days).
+  * ``--storage.tsdb.retention.time``: The amount of time to keep the datapoints of the timeseries database (in this guide it's set to 15 days).
   * ``--web.external-url``: The URL under which Prometheus is reachable.
   * ``--web.route-prefix``: The path under which Prometheus is reachable.